varspool/WebsocketBundle/README.md

 by php-websocket so far: an abstract `WebSocket\Application` class is provided, but the Server does no typechecking.)

-And here's what that the listen looks like when you run it with a few services
+Finally, here's what that the listen command looks like when you run it with a few services
 defined:

 ```